mosahosseini/C_tutorials/Lesson7-File Handling/File_Handling.md

 ---

-## 1.3 Reading/Writing
+# 2 Reading/Writing

 When working with files in C, there are multiple ways to read from and write to files.
 Each function has different use cases, depending on whether you’re working with text or binary data, handling line-by-line versus word-by-word operations, and whether your focus is on precision or efficiency.
 Here’s a breakdown of when to use each function.

-## 1.4 Writing To A File
+## 2.1 Writing To A File
 You can Write to a file using `fprintf`, `fputs`, or `fwrite`.
-### 1.4.1 `fprintf`
+### 2.1.1 `fprintf`
-**Use Case:** Writing formatted text data, similar to printf but into a file.
+**Use Case:** Writing formatted text data, similar to `printf` but into a file.
 This is useful when writing structured information like strings, integers, floats, etc., where formatting (spacing, precision, etc.) is important.

 **Syntax**